devpython88/nova.h/DOC.md

 - `copy(std::string path, std::string dest)`: Copy a file
 - `move(std::string path, std::string dest)`: Move a file
 - `xcopy(std::string path, std::string dest)`: Copy a Directory

+# Hot (new) 🔥

+## NovaObjectChain
+Ever wanted hierarchy in game libraries?
+Welp, here it is

+<b>How to use:</b>

+First, create a NovaObjectChain object, The constructor requires a pointer to a parent object:
+`NovaObjectChain chain(&player);`

+Next, add some children to the chain:
+`chain.addChild(&weapon);`

+You can also add subchains to chains, Which is what makes this a hierarchy, a.k.a object tree:
+`chain.addSubChain(&subchain);`

+To remove subchains or children, use `.removeSubChain` and `.removeChild`.
+Both of these assume you know the index of the object in the lists

+And in the main loop, Make sure to call `chain.rechain()` to sync the children and subchains with the parent.
+Note 1: If a subchains moves faster than the parent, it moves a little more faster because the parent is also constantly moving
+Note 2: To move a child, You just use the object, You dont have to get the child from the chain, SImply use the child itself

+## NovaTimer (novatime.h)
+This class is for timers

+<b>How to use:</b>

+First, create a timer: `NovaTimer timer(<duration>)` The duration is measured in seconds.

+Then in the main loop, Use `.update` to update the timer You can use `.elapsed()` to get the amount of time that has passed.
+`.reset` to reset the timer
+`.done()` to get if the timer has finished
+And finally `.pause()` and `.unpause()` to pause/unpause the timer

+## NovaTypewriter (novastr.h)
+This class is primarily made for dialogues or cutscenes All it does is create a typewriter effect for text.

+Constructor: `(std::string targetText, float duration)`

+- `targetText`:The text to writer
+- `duration`: Duration in seconds between each character

+Methods:
+- `.pause()`, `.unpause()`: pause or unpause
+- `.update()`: Update (In main loop)
+- `.reset()`: Restart
+- `.getCurrentText`: Get the text that has been written so far

+## NovaVec
+There are now vecs in nova.
+NovaVec2, NovaVec3 and NovaVec4

+You can use +=, -=, *=, /=, +, -, *, and / on them